delineateio/box/readme.md

 ### Project Configuration

 The VM box created by this project is hosted on Hashicorp Vagrant Cloud [here](https://app.vagrantup.com/delineateio/boxes/box).
-Consult the `vagrant` documentation for more details, below shows the minimum configuration required in the `vagrantfile` to use the box.
+Consult the `vagrant` documentation for more details, below shows the minimum configuration required in a `vagrantfile` to use the box.

 ```ruby
 Vagrant.configure("2") do |config|